pewi21/SaveGuard-Pro/README.md

 3. Search for **SaveGuard Pro**
 4. Click **Get** and follow the prompts
 5. After installation, open the panel via **Plugins → SaveGuard Pro**

 ---

+## UI Modes

+SaveGuard Pro features two UI modes to suit different workflows:

+### Full Mode
+- Displays all settings and options in a comprehensive view
+- Best for initial setup and detailed configuration
+- Default when the plugin is first opened

+### Mini Mode (Compact View)
+- Shows only essential controls with icon-only indicators
+- Reduces panel width for a more compact workspace
+- Click the **≪** button in the top-right corner to toggle between modes
+- Icons for: File format, Check interval, Wait-after-edit delay, and Backup actions

+---